hharryyf/codeforcepractice/README.md

 We process the queries offline, and always make sure for all numbers, we don't update its last occurrence in the BIT. https://vjudge.net/problem/CodeForces-703D

+219. Messenger Simulator (diff=2100, ordered statistic tree) We introduce something called key, initially keys are equal to i.
+For each operation, we simply find the order of (key[v], v), update max[v] and min[v] and then erase (key[v], v) from the ordered set.
+Finally, at the end of the operation, we add (minkey - 1, v) to the set. https://vjudge.net/problem/CodeForces-1288E